 Azure Live projects are a great way to learn about Azure and see it in action.
 Plus, they can be fun and rewarding.
 All you need is an idea of what you want to do and the time commitment (which is variable).
 Go forth and learn!

 What live project are you going to tackle?
 As with everything, there’s no one right answer.
-Think carefully about your own background—what skills or knowledge gaps will be making a live project help close?
+Think carefully about your own background—what skills or knowledge gaps will making a live project help close?
 What experience do you want to gain?
 And tell us in the comment.
 If you want to learn cloud computing you can explore AWS cloud practitioner certification and Azure Architect courses.